LyGhT1337/DiscordDarkness/README.md

 ![Discord Electro](https://i.imgur.com/VLXYCVu.png)

-Credits belong to Cruxie and Spectra.
-This is a personal Version.
+Original credits belong to Cruxie and Spectra.
+This is a personal Version with credits belonging to LyGhT.

 ## Installation